• Skip to primary navigation

 Ice Skating in Alberta

-Winter in Alberta brings frozen lakes, and with that brings lots of natural ice skating around the province.
+Yes, lots of skating rinks pop up in winter months, but winter in Alberta also brings an abundance of frozen lakes, and that brings lots of wild ice skating around the province.
 Lake Louise, Lake Minnewanka, Two Jack Lake, and Spray Lakes are all extremely popular spots for skating in Alberta.
 We urge you to exercise extreme caution when skating on an open lake.
 Check the ice thickness to ensure it is safe to skate and be out in the open area.

 One of the most beautiful places to visit for skating is also Abraham Lake, a man-made lake found in the foothills of the Rocky Mountains.
 Here you can find frozen methane bubbles trapped below the ice’s surface, making for an absolutely stunning sight (and a skate you’ll never forget).